Jirinrin/AYA/README.md

 There are some config values you can set from the CLI, which will be persisted even when closing and reopening Aya.
 Use the `config` commands (see `.help`) to interact with these.

+Explanation of the different config keys:
+- `recursionDepth`: Set how many layers the `--deep` versions of iterative commands continue.
+- `syntaxHighlighting`: Toggle syntax highlighting (because it may impact performance).
+- `musicMetadata`: Toggle fetching music-related metadata.
+- `exifMetadata`: Toggle fetching metadata on all kinds of files.
+- `alwaysStart`: Set to true to have aya always start in the current working directory, so you don't have to specify the `-s` flag.
+- `initScriptsDir`: Set this to a directory path for aya to load all scripts in that directory into its context.
+This allows you to expose custom functions you use a lot.

 ## Available commands